jmars319/Thunder-Road-Bar-and-Grill/TESTING.md

 - The backend integration test requires a reachable server and a configured database.
 The integration script will fail if the API is unreachable or the DB is misconfigured.
 - Captured logs are stored in `test-logs/`.
 If you prefer not to commit logs, remove or ignore them in `.gitignore`.

+See also

+- `README.md` — high-level project overview and quick start.
+- `DEVELOPERS.md` — developer onboarding and deeper frontend/admin guidance.

 Suggested next steps
 - Convert the integration script into a Jest-managed integration test for easier CI integration and to allow running everything under a single test runner.
 - Add a short section in `README.md` linking to this `TESTING.md`.